 Spanish is the official language of Honduras and taking a basic language course before relocating is advisable.
 Those who take the time to learn the local language will find their expat experience far richer, thanks to their ability to interact with the locals.

 The quality of healthcare in Honduras depends on an expat's location.
 There are a few private hospitals in the urban centres but expats are advised to invest in a fully comprehensive health insurance plan that covers the cost of being flown to the USA for emergency medical treatment.

 Expats moving to Honduras with children should be aware that there are only a handful of international schools in Tegucigalpa and San Pedro Sula.
 Therefore, it's best that expat parents start the application process early to secure a spot for their child well before they move to Honduras.

-While expats relocating to Honduras may be shocked by the high levels of poverty, those that choose to settle down in this country will be rewarded with a relaxed and peaceful lifestyle, a great climate and the opportunity to contribute to the development of the country.
+While expats relocating to Honduras may be shocked by the high levels of poverty, those who choose to settle down in this country will be rewarded with a relaxed and peaceful lifestyle, a great climate and the opportunity to contribute to the development of the country.